apache/kudu/docs/design-docs/raft-config-change.md

 5. Bring the affected tablets / tablet servers back online.
 6. Pray?

-## Appendix: Idea to add a new member before it has bootstrapped all data
+## Appendix: Idea to add a new member before it has copied all data

 The idea here is to take advantage of the fact that nodes can participate in Raft consensus without actually applying operations to their "state machine"